sporto/elm-tutorial/en/03-subs-cmds/03-tasks.md

   Decode.at ["name"] Decode.string
 ```

 This piece of code creates a decoder for the returned Json from the API.
+For building decoders [this tool]((http://noredink.github.io/json-to-elm/)) is incredibly valuable.

 ### Task